Last Updated on October 19, 2023 by Kayla

-Christmas is a time for joyous celebration, but it can also be stressful as we struggle to balance family obligations and work schedules.
+Christmas is a time for joyous celebration, but it’s also stressful balancing family obligations and work schedules.
 As a result, staying on track during the holidays is difficult.

 From striving to find the perfect gifts to attending holiday parties and baking cookies, many things are competing for your attention, and a happy healthy holiday season involves taking care of yourself inside and out.